offbynull/learn/Math/input/input.md

 Knowing this, a new vertical addition algorithm / implementation isn't needed.
 The inputs can be massaged (remove decimal point) so they work with the existing algorithm and the output can be massaged back (place in decimal point).

 Since decimal numbers also have a sign, vertical addition can't be used if either number is negative.
 Rather, integer addition needs to be used.
-Integer addition makes use to vertical addition but also accounts for the sign.
+Integer addition makes use of whole number vertical addition_WHOLE but also accounts for the sign.

 ```{note}
 If you know about decimal multiplication and decimal division already, you're essentially counting the number of fractional digits for the number that has more fractional digits, then multiplying each number by 10 for that many iterations.